 Soon enough we were out of the park onto the cross country and road walking mix of terrain travel that links Salt Creek with Dark Canyon.
 Much of this country is now part of Bears Ears National Monument!

 Today was one where we had compasses and maps out.
-Studying the route from good vantage points and planning our course.
+Studying the route from good vantage points and planning our course for the next leg.
 From Salt Creek we followed washes up and over a road network, then scrambled down a ridge to the south side of Big Beef Basin.
-Skirting the basin, we traversed some hills to dropen down into Ruin Canyon.
+Skirting the basin, we traversed some hills to drop down into Ruin Canyon.

 The terrain is generally open and often looks like it would be easy, fast walking.
-That was often where we find the cryotobiotic soil.
-Its presence dictates we make intricate moves to skirt around until we find the next animal path, drainage, or cow track to tread.
+But that “open” country is often where we find cryotobiotic soil.
+Its presence dictates we make intricate moves to skirt around it until we find the next animal path, drainage, or cow track to tread.
 When such routes aren’t available, we hop between rocks, brush up to the pinyon pine and juniper and spiny scrub oak.
 All to avoid hurting the soil.
 It takes longer and more effort then we are used to.
 But we go where the cryotobiotic soil tells us to go.
 Often, we see Daybreaker has done the same.

 Toward the end of the day, Gabriel and I wonder, should we have just taken the longer high route with a road?
 It would have avoided cross country amid the cryotobiotic soil.
-(Less impact, albeit this place is cattle grazing country.)
+(Less impact, albeit this place is cattle grazing country, so the impacts are already evident.)
 And then we looked down along the slopes into Ruin Canyon and felt our route was worth the effort.

 Tonight we moved out the cowpies to camp on pinyon pine duff.
 One more cool night before the forecast warms up above freezing.

-And so much for the hip deep snow, we see patches on north facing slopes, but that is it.
-We glad we are here!
+Oh, and so much for the hip deep snow.
+We can see patches of snow on north facing slopes, but that is it.
+We are glad we are here!

 Day 8: 17.5 miles, 131.8 miles total.
 Camp south of All American Man to Ruin Canyon.

-GPS: used a few times; people sighted: one guy who drove right by us in the middle of “no where”!; roads: yep, but off trail and trail too.
+GPS: used a few times; people sighted: one guy who drove right by us in the middle of “no where”!; roads: some, but off trail and trail too.